ucsd-progsys/liquidhaskell/docs/mkDocs/docs/install.md

 3. Display liquid type errors during compilation
 4. Integrate LH with `ghci`, `ghcid` and all GHC compatible tooling for your favorite editor.

-Stack requires some further configuration to indicate which version of `liquidhaskell` and dependencies to use.
+`stack` requires some further configuration to indicate which version of `liquidhaskell` and dependencies to use.
 See [this repository](https://github.com/ucsd-progsys/lh-plugin-demo) for example `stack.yaml` files.